g0mb4/tas/README.md

 The two first bits of the PSW register are C and Z in correspondence The size of memory is 2000 words (each word is 16 bits in size).
 Characters are coded in ASCII.
+The stack is in the end of the main memory, starts at memory address 1999 (07cf hex)(in words) and it can grow downwards.
+The stack size is 32 words.

+## Initialization
+On startup the all regsiters have a value of zero, including the flags.
+The contnets of the memory is also zero.

 # Instructions
 In our computer machine, instruction is a word (16 bits in size) that carries information about the operator and operands.
 Although instruction is a string of 16 bits, it can be divided into fields.
 The following table provides further information about the instruction.
 The bits are in decimal number system.